-There are currently 1.1 million Worthington Industries shares held short by investors – that's known as Worthington Industries's "short interest".
-This figure is 38.5% up from 797,188 last month.
+There are currently 1.4 million Worthington Industries shares held short by investors – that's known as Worthington Industries's "short interest".
+This figure is 6.3% up from 1.3 million last month.

 There are a few different ways that this level of interest in shorting Worthington Industries shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Worthington Industries.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Worthington Industries.

 Find out more about how you can short Worthington Industries stock.

-While Worthington Industries's payout ratio might seem fairly standard, it's worth remembering that Worthington Industries may be investing much of the rest of its net profits in future growth.
+While Worthington Industries's payout ratio might seem low, this can signify that Worthington Industries is investing more in its future growth.

 Worthington Industries's shares were split on a 3:2 basis on 24 October 1993.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Worthington Industries shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for Worthington Industries shares which in turn could have impacted Worthington Industries's share price.

 Worthington Industries share price volatility